Arizona Divorce Process | Step by Step Timeline

 Learn How Hildebrand Law Can Work for You

 Filing for Divorce is the First Step of the Divorce Process in Arizona

-The individual who “starts” the divorce is termed the Petitioner, while the other party in the divorce is termed the Respondent.
-Either spouse may begin a divorce in Arizona by filing a petition for dissolution of marriage, but one or the other must have been a resident of the state of Arizona for at least 90 days before you file for divorce.
+The individual who “starts” the divorce called the Petitioner.
+The other person in the divorce is called the Respondent.
+Either spouse may begin a divorce in Arizona by filing a petition for dissolution of marriage.
+However, one of the spouses must be a resident of Arizona for at least 90 days before you file for divorce.
 To register for divorce, you must submit the following documents:

 Filing the Petition for Dissolution of Marriage in Arizona